Azureblade3808/ImageLayout/README.md

 ## Main Thought

-At this time, there is only one kind of layout, aka AlignedImageLayout.
+At this time, there is only one kind of layout, aka `AlignedImageLayout`.
 Here is how it has been developed.

 ### Numbers